 A notoriously tricky one for some entrepreneurs to swallow is the need to change their own personal image when entering a new market that has a different business approach due to cultural differences.

 China is a unique country with its own culture and idiosyncrasies.
-From the food, to the language and the entertainment activities, Chinese people are a fascinating society.
-As a businessperson, you should embrace the differences and be open to trying new things, such as karaoke singing or tasting culinary delicacies.
+From the food to the language and the entertainment activities, Chinese people are a fascinating society.
+As a business person, you should embrace the differences and be open to trying new things, such as karaoke singing or tasting culinary delicacies.

 A lack of vision is a common obstacle to business growth in China.
 Without this, you will not get everyone pulling in the same direction, even if they want to.
-Take the time to set down your mission for the Chinese market, vision and values and involve your whole team in the process.
+Take the time to set down your mission for the Chinese market, vision, and values, and involve your whole team in the process.

 And finally, fear.
 Business owners are courageous.
 They must be.
 It takes courage and an appetite for risk to get any new venture off the ground.
-But everyone has their limit and sometimes it is the fear of sailing into shark-infested waters that holds entrepreneurs back from doing the things they know they need to do to grow.
+But everyone has their limit and sometimes it is the fear of sailing into shark-infested waters that hold entrepreneurs back from doing the things they know they need to do to grow.

 You don’t have to do this alone.
 Help is at hand.
-Whatever sector you’re in, there are consultants, service providers, headhunters – experts with experience in the Chinese market and the waters you’re moving into, who can advise you, share their experience and give you the confidence you need.
+Whatever sector you’re in, there are consultants, service providers, and headhunters – experts with experience in the Chinese market and the waters you’re moving into, who can advise you, share their experience, and give you the confidence you need.
 Do not be afraid to pay for them and use them.

 Getting the proper help can save you headaches and money.
 This will allow you to overcome the fears that are obstructing your path to success.